MicrosoftDocs/win32/desktop-src/P2PSdk/peer-collaboration.md

 ---
-Description: 'The Peer Collaboration Infrastructure provides a set of Application Programming Interfaces that can be used in conjunction with the Peer Infrastructure to enable collaborative serverless network applications, such as instant messaging and multiplayer game matchmaking.' ms.assetid: '24e3a2f4-b14c-4e55-9224-2e18be79e106'
+Description: The Peer Collaboration Infrastructure provides a set of Application Programming Interfaces that can be used in conjunction with the Peer Infrastructure to enable collaborative serverless network applications, such as instant messaging and multiplayer game matchmaking. ms.assetid: 24e3a2f4-b14c-4e55-9224-2e18be79e106
 title: Peer Collaboration
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Peer Collaboration